CyberGhost vs. ExpressVPN

 - Based in British Virgin Islands, so not subject to international surveillance alliances’ jurisdiction

 - Split tunneling available

-- Headquartered in Romania, outside of the Five Eyes, Nine Eyes and 14 Eyes jurisdiction
+- Headquartered in Romania, outside Five Eyes, Nine Eyes, and 14 Eyes jurisdictions

 - Affordable with a variety of subscription options